How To Achieve Furniture and Color Balance in a Room

 However, a good rule of thumb is to pick one color to be a “neutral” color and then build from there.

-If it’s a cool color, then the room will be over-all cool, but will have warm accents.
-The opposite may also hold true.
-We saw that in this post about blue and white rooms and how to keep them from looking too cold.
+If it’s a cool color, the room will be overall cool but have warm accents.
+The opposite may also hold.
+We saw that put into motion in this post about blue and white rooms and how to keep them from looking too cold.

 The one thing to avoid is to have equal concentrations of three colors.
-I think that equal concentrations of two colors is okay, but then the third will only be an accent.
+I think a secondary color can feature heavily, but the third will only be an accent.
+Incidentally, for most rooms, that secondary color is brown.
+Part of the color scheme is the floors and furniture.

 The contrast of the colors.
-Are they close together on the color wheel? (analogous) OR, are the opposite each other like red and green? (complementary)
+Are they close together on the color wheel? (analogous) OR, are they opposite each other, like red and green? (complimentary)

 • Room size